Louise-Élisabeth of France

-Marie Louise Élisabeth of France, also referred to as Louise Élisabeth of France by secondary sources, (14 August 1727 – 6 December 1759) was a French princess.
-She was the eldest daughter of King Louis XV of France and Maria Leszczyńska, and the elder twin sister of Princess Henriette of France.
-She married Infante Philip of Spain, who inherited the Duchy of Parma through his mother in 1748.
+Louise-Élisabeth of France (Marie Louise-Élisabeth; 14 August 1727 – 6 December 1759) was a French princess, a fille de France.
+She was the eldest daughter of King Louis XV and Queen Maria Leszczyńska, and the twin sister of Henriette of France, and she was the only one of his legitimate daughters who married.
+She married Infante Philip of Spain, who inherited the Duchy of Parma and Piacenza through his mother in 1748.
 Infante Philip was her father's first cousin; both men were grandsons of Louis, Grand Dauphin.
 Thereafter, Élisabeth and her husband founded the House of Bourbon-Parma.
 She functioned as the de facto ruler of the Duchy of Parma between 1748 and 1759.